 Pink Floyd are today recognised as one of the world’s most talented and visionary rock groups.
-Founded in 1965 by architecture students Roger Waters and Richard Wright, along with waif-like, tousle-haired frontman Syd Barrett and drummer Nick Mason.
+They were founded in 1965 by architecture students Roger Waters and Richard Wright, along with waif-like, tousle-haired frontman Syd Barrett and drummer Nick Mason.
 David Gilmour joined the band as a fifth member as Barrett’s LSD-induced descent into madness began, soon replacing him altogether.

 At the counter-culture and prog-rock vanguard, Floyd's experimentation with cutting-edge audio-visual technologies, profound lyrics and elaborate symphonic musical structures earned them global fame and success.